Website

 • Master Infection Biology 2023 (optional subject), life sciences, 1st semester

-• Master Biophysics 2023 (Module part of a compulsory module), biophysics, 1st semester
+• Master Biophysics 2023 (compulsory), biophysics, 1st semester

 • Master Molecular Life Science 2023 (compulsory), life sciences, 1st semester